Franz Kutschera: Assassination

 Following his discovery by Rayski, Kutschera was tried in absentia by a secret Special Court of the Polish Underground State.
 He was charged with crimes against the Polish nation, in particular, the routine mass murder of Polish civilians in Warsaw.
 Kutschera was convicted and sentenced to death.
 In London the leadership of the Polish government-in-exile concurred with the decision of the Special Court and approved Kutschera's death sentence.
 The execution order was soon drafted and relayed to the commander of Kedyw, Brigadier General Emil August Fieldorf (Nil), whose organization had been given the tasks of planning and performing the assassination.

 The execution was carried out by the combat-sabotage unit of Kedyw (the predecessor of Battalion Parasol).
 The assassination team consisted of 12 individual operatives, mostly members of the scouting and guiding Gray Ranks.
 It was planned to carry out the execution in front of the Warsaw SS Headquarters at 23 Ujazdów Avenue.
 On the morning of 1 February 1944 three Kedyw gunmen: Bronisław Pietraszewicz (Lot), who was armed with a German MP 40 submachine gun; Zdzisław Poradzki (Kruszynka), carrying a British Sten; and Michał Issajewicz (Miś), armed with a Luger pistol, ambushed Kutschera as his limousine approached SS Headquarters and opened fire directly into the car.
 Both Kutschera and his driver were shot multiple times and killed.
 A gun battle then erupted between the members of the assassination team and the responding German troops in which four Poles and two Germans were killed.

-Kutschera's funeral ceremony was held by the Nazis at Brühl palace and his body was later transported to Berlin aboard a special train.
+Kutschera's funeral ceremony was held by the Nazis at Brühl palace.
+Afterwards, his body was laid to rest on Heldenfriedhof part of Powązki Military Cemetery - not moved to Berlin or any part of Germany, as it was thought for decades.
 On 2 February 1944, the German authorities in Warsaw staged a public execution of 300 Polish civilian hostages as a reprisal for the assassination.
 The Germans also imposed a crushing 100 million złoty tribute on the Polish residents of Warsaw and Warsaw County.
 Kutschera was succeeded as SS and Police leader by SS-Oberführer Paul Otto Geibel in March 1944.

+In 1990, during the construction of Aleja Prymasa Tysiąclecia in Warsaw, Kutschera's body was moved (together with over 2000 bodies of German soldiers) to the German military cemetery in Joachimów-Mogiły.